- In Colosseum City Pass Omnia Card

-Is Omnia Card worth it?
+Is the Omnia Card Rome worth it ?
+Let's try to find out in this Rome and Vatican Pass review.
 The Colosseum and the Vatican are the two Rome attractions topping the list of most novice visitors to the Eternal City.
 It’s no wonder then that they are also Rome’s most-visited attractions.

 Tens of thousands of visitors are going through the gates of the Colosseum and the Vatican Museums each day.
 This means the time where you could just pitch up, buy a ticket and be done in 1 to 2 hours are long gone.